US military deaths in Afghanistan are nightmare scenario for Biden

 Until now, the White House has tried to push back on hostile media coverage, the adviser said, by citing the lack of US deaths in the evacuation effort.

-A long-time sceptic of the 20-year military presence in Afghanistan, Biden has said the United States long ago achieved its original rationale for invading the country in 2001: to root out al Qaeda militants and prevent another attack on the United States like the one launched on Sept 11, 2001.
+A long-time skeptic of the 20-year military presence in Afghanistan, Biden has said the United States long ago achieved its original rationale for invading the country in 2001: to root out al Qaeda militants and prevent another attack on the United States like the one launched on Sept.
+11, 2001. read more

-The mastermind of that attack, al Qaeda leader Osama bin Laden, was killed by a US military team in neighbouring Pakistan in 2011.
-Afghanistan's Taliban rulers had harboured al Qaeda militants ahead of the 2001 attack before being toppled from power after the 2001 US-led invasion.
+The mastermind of that attack, al Qaeda leader Osama bin Laden, was killed by a US military team in neighboring Pakistan in 2011.
+Afghanistan's Taliban rulers had harbored al Qaeda militants ahead of the 2001 attack before being toppled from power after the 2001 US-led invasion.

 After Trump orchestrated a peace deal with the Taliban before leaving office, Biden and his team stayed in constant contact with the group to try to ensure a smooth US evacuation.